tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 .. class:: abstract

-	**Based on the comments on our proposal I've written an abstract to really highlight why we are important/unique.
-It's probably a little too long, but I first want to make sure key ideas come across**

     Organizing and conducting computational research requires versatile, minimally restrictive tools that can easily adapt to the highly dynamic data schemas and workflows characteristic of scientific investigations.
     The workflow requirements of many existing tools are sufficiently onerous to discourage their incorporation into existing work, with researchers preferring their own *ad hoc* data and provenance management methods that are less robust but require no additional effort to adopt.
     The resulting data fragmentation and methodological incompatibilities significantly impede computational research.
 	Our talk showcases the signac framework, an open-source Python package that offers highly modular and scalable solutions for this problem.
-    Its highly flexible, server-free data model allows easy adaptation into pre-existing file-based workflows without sacrificing critical database functionality such as filtering, searching, and grouping data.
+    Its highly flexible, schema-free, and serverless data model allows easy adaptation into pre-existing file-based workflows without sacrificing critical database functionality such as filtering, searching, and grouping data.
     Furthermore, by decoupling data and workflow management, signac nearly eliminates the barrier for initial adoption while also providing powerful workflow management tools on top of its data model as needed.
     The framework is designed with high performance computing in mind, meaning that both its data and workflow management components scale from laptop or desktop usage to large compute clusters.